Kangonaut/aegis-athena/mission-docs/console.md

 Here, the first `<PART-ID>` denotes the COMS Controller's ID, while the second `<PART-ID>` identifies a specific antenna's ID for use.

-Hence, through these precise configurations, the COMS Controller empowers the Communications System to offer secure and uninterrupted communication links between the S.P.A.C.E.C.R.A.F.T. module, the A.P.O.L.L.O. module, and mission control on Earth, thereby ensuring mission success.
+Hence, through these precise configurations, the COMS Controller empowers the Communications System to offer secure and uninterrupted communication links between the SPACECRAFT module, the APOLLO module, and mission control on Earth, thereby ensuring mission success.

 #### 3.7.4.7 EPS Controller

-The Electrical Power System (EPS) serves as a lifeline for all electronic activities within the S.P.A.C.E.C.R.A.F.T. module.
+The Electrical Power System (EPS) serves as a lifeline for all electronic activities within the SPACECRAFT module.
 Central to the EPS's operations is the EPS Controller, which manages power production, distribution, and storage.
 Particular configurations with the `set` command, detailed below, further enhance the functionality and performance of the EPS Controller.

 ##### 3.7.4.7.1 Fuel Cell Configuration